RVijay007/cblmodelgenerator/README.md

 JSON-compatible objects include ```NSString``` and ```NSNumber```.
 Non-JSON compatible objects include ```NSData```, ```NSDate```, and ```NSDecimalNumber```.

+### Required classes in your model

+Starting with a blank Core Data model file, you must create an Entity named ```CBLModel```.
+It will not be generated in code however since CouchbaseLite already has this.
+Any subsequent CBLModel entities you create MUST set the ```CBLModel``` entity as its parent.

+If you decide to use my ```CBLNestedModel``` class (from my fork of couchbase-lite-ios), then you must also create an entity named ```CBLNestedModel``` and set it as the parent for any entities that should derive from that class.
+Similar to ```CBLModel``, this entity will also NOT be generated when you run the CLI since it is included with the CouchbaseLite framework.

+Essentially, all your entities must have a parent, either CBLModel, CBLNestedModel, or derivative entities that you create yourself.

 ### Attribute Type Conversions

 Use attribute types for normal properties that store primitives and generic foundation objects.